-In this article, we’ll untangle the fourth element, the eating disorder diagnosis.
-And we’ll take a look at how having an eating disorder diagnosis can create challenges.
-These are mainly due to a lack of education and understanding as well as limited care and insurance reimbursement.
+In this article, we’ll take a look at how having an eating disorder diagnosis itself can create a problem.
+This is mainly due to a lack of education and understanding as well as limited care and insurance reimbursement.
 I’ll also provide some tips for parents who want to help their child recover.

 How an eating disorder diagnosis can be a problem